jamesflorentino/orbitalMenu.js/README.md

 # orbitalMenu.js

 A basic animated menu that (sorta) mimics Path's navigation UI.
 Please __do not use it "as is"__ to avoid similarities from the original.
-Style the CSS a bit. __Note: Not thoroughly tested in old browsers.
-Be wary.__
+Style the CSS a bit. _Note: Not thoroughly tested in old browsers.
+Be wary._

 preview: http://jamesflorentino.com/orbitalmenu/

 ## Technical details

 It utilizes css3 transforms and transitions to facilitate the animation.
-It is currently not tested in IE8- so be wary of using it for actual production.

 ## HTML Markup